FDA Leadership Reshuffled Amid Departures of Top Drug and Biologics Officials

 Key Facts

-- The FDA is undergoing a shuffle of its top drug and biologics regulators.
+- The FDA is undergoing a leadership shuffle involving its top drug and biologics regulators.

-- The changes come shortly after the departure of former commissioner Marty Makary.
+- The agency is currently without a permanent commissioner following the recent departure of former commissioner Marty Makary.

 What Happened